TencentARC/ARC-Hunyuan-Video-7B/README.md

 ## News

+- 2025.07.29: We release the training code for instruction tuning.
 - 2025.07.25: We release the [model checkpoint](https://huggingface.co/TencentARC/ARC-Hunyuan-Video-7B) and inference code of ARC-Hunyuan-Video-7B including [vLLM](https://github.com/vllm-project/vllm) version.
 - 2025.07.25: We release the [API service](https://arc.tencent.com/zh/document/ARC-Hunyuan-Video-7B) of ARC-Hunyuan-Video-7B, which is supported by [vLLM](https://github.com/vllm-project/vllm).
 We release two versions: one is V0, which only supports video description and summarization in Chinese; the other is the version consistent with the model checkpoint and the one described in the paper.